City Hall Annex is open to public

 Costs to activate new residential service

-- $35 deposit for water/sprinkler (deposit may vary, depending on meter size and customer history).
+- $100 deposit for water/sprinkler (deposit may vary, depending on meter size and customer history)

-- If transferring service, your deposit will transfer as well.
+- If transferring service, your deposit will also transfer

 Understanding your municipal services statement